itversity/data-copier/03_reading_data_from_files/README.md

   * Each order can have multiple items.
 All item level details are part of **order_items** table.
   * There is a one-to-many relationship between **orders** and **order_items**.
 * For each table, we have a folder and the folder contains one file.
 The file is of type json.
+* If there are foreign key relationships to tables in the target database, then we need to populate root or parent tables first and then go down in the hierarchy.
+Another common way is to disable the constraints, populate data in tables in any order and then enable the constraints back.
+* As our tables does not have constraints to enforce relationships we can load them in any order.

 ## Adding Pandas to the project
 We will be using Pandas to read the data from CSV files.
 Let us see how we can install and quickly validate.